Chrisae9/chis-website/content/blog/website.md

 ### Resizing the page

-I personally did not like how squished the default starter page looks.
+I did not like how squished the default starter page looks.
 I was able to extend the page to be longer by editing the `src/layout/index.jsx` file:

 ```js
     <React.Fragment>